A model structure on the category of small categories for coverings

-\begin{definition}{\rm \cite{Hov99} A model structure on a category $M$ consists of three subcategories of $M$ called weak equivalences, cofibrations, and fibrations, and two functorial factorizations $(\alpha,\beta)$ and $(\gamma, \delta)$ satisfying the following properties. \begin{enumerate} \item If $f$ and $g$ are morphisms of $M$ such that $g \circ f$ is defined and two of $f,g$ and $g \circ f$ are weak equivalences, then so is third. \item If $f$ and $g$ are morphisms of $M$ such that $f$ is a retract of $g$ and $g$ is weak equivalence, cofibration, or fibration then so is $f$. \item Define a map to be a trivial cofibration if it is both a cofibration and a weak equivalence.
-Similarly, define a map to be a trivial fibration if it is both a fibration and a weak equivalence.
-Then trivial fibrations have the right lifting property for all cofibrations, and fibrations have the right lifting property for all trivial cofibrations. \item For any morphism $f$ in $M$, $\alpha(f)$ is a cofibration , $\beta(f)$ is a trivial fibration, $\gamma(f)$ is a trivial cofibration and $\delta(f)$ is a fibration. \end{enumerate} A model category is a category $M$ with all small limits and colimits together with a model structure on $M$. } \end{definition}
+\begin{definition} A model structure on a category $M$ consists of three distinguish classes of morphisms closed under retracts and compositions, the weak equivalences $W$, the cofibrations $C$, and the fibrations $F$, and two functorial factorizations $(\alpha,\beta)$ and $(\gamma, \delta)$ satisfying the following properties. \begin{enumerate} \item If $f$ and $g$ are morphisms of $M$ such that $g \circ f$ is defined and two of $f,g$ and $g \circ f$ are weak equivalences, then so is the third. \item Every morphism in $W \cap C$ has the right lifting property for $F$, and every morphism in $C$ has the right lifting property for $W \cap F$. \item For any morphism $f$ in $M$, $\alpha(f) \in C$ , $\beta(f) \in W \cap F$, $\gamma(f) \in W \cap C$ and $\delta(f) \in F$. \end{enumerate} A morphism in $W \cap C$ is called a trivial cofibration, and a morphism in $W \cap F$ is called a trivial fibration, respectively.

+A model category is a category $M$ closed under small limits and colimits together with a model structure on $M$. \end{definition}

 It tends to be quite difficult to prove that a category admits a model structure.
-The above axioms are always hard to check.
-However, there exists a technique to prove that a category admits a good model structure called cofibrantly generated.
+The axioms of model structure are always hard to check.
+However, there exists a technique to construct a new model structure from another good model structure.